confluentinc/ksql/docs/reference2/sql-syntax/data-definition.md

 ## Keys

 Columns can be marked with the `KEY` keyword to indicate that they are key columns.
-Key columns contitute the key portion of the row's underlying Kafka record.
+Key columns constitute the key portion of the row's underlying Kafka record.
 Only streams can mark columns as keys, and it is optional for them to do do.
 Tables must use the `PRIMARY KEY` constraint instead.

 In this example, `k1`'s data is stored in the key portion of the row, while `v1`'s data is stored in the value.